How Workers’ Compensation Works In Georgia

 When Should I Hire A Lawyer?

-As your workers’ compensation attorney, William C. Gentry is paid a flat percentage no matter when he becomes involved in your case.
-The percentage you pay is the same if you hire him one day or one year after your accident, and you will also have his help with issues such as:
+As your workers’ compensation attorney, we are paid a flat percentage no matter when we become involved in your case.
+The percentage you pay is the same if you hire us one day or one year after your accident, and you will also have our help with additional issues such as:

-- Finding out what your rights are and what expenses are covered by workers’ compensation, such as mileage for going to the doctor’s office or to the pharmacy
+- Finding out what your rights are and what expenses are covered by workers’ compensation, such as mileage for going to the doctor’s office or to the pharmacy; and

 Workers’ Compensation Income Benefits

 There is typically a one-week waiting period before you receive your first check.
 If you do not receive a check within 14 days after the injury, contact a lawyer.
-Your employer is subject to a 15-20 percent fine for late payments, and may also be liable for attorney’s fees.
+Your employer is subject to a 15-20 percent fine for late payments and may also be liable for your attorney’s fees.

 In addition to income benefits, you may also be eligible for other medical or disability benefits.
 With so many complexities in the process, ensuring you are getting the full extent of compensation available is difficult.
-Trust an attorney who has represented hundreds of clients involved in all types of workplace accidents.
+Trust an attorney at the Gentry Law Firm LLC who has represented hundreds of clients involved in all types of workplace accidents.

 Workers’ Compensation Medical Benefits